julien-deramond/bootstrap-automatic-releases/README.md

 - Removed `.github/dependabot.yml` file to avoid having Dependabot alerts
 - Fixed CSpell action by adding "deramond" to the dictionary

+## Information

+- BrowserStack workflow is disabled because it requires a BrowserStack account.
+However, it should be pretty easy to make it work afterward when the automatic release is set up in Bootstrap.

 ## Changes to replicate to Bootstrap repository